We are busy, busy busy as soon as our coats and backpacks are hung up!

 This will be a nice calming time in our room.
 Soothing music will fill the room while children lounge on beach towels, finish work they want to work on, color, play with play-doh or read for a little down time.
 It will be time to recharge for the remainder of our day.
 Rest time will end once everyone has had the opportunity for a drink and trip to the restroom.

 12. Content Areas

 We will learn about many areas of Science, Social Studies, Health and Character Education this year.
-The ENO board will be utilized to present concepts.
 We will be conducting many hands-on science inquiries and interactive Social Studies Lessons this year as well!

-13. SpecialsPlease see the Special Schedule in the ROCK book or on the Website for more specific details!Kindergartners have the following specials: PE (2x a cycle), Library, Computers (2x a cycle), Music (2x a cycle), World Language, Art.
+13. SpecialsPlease see the Special Schedule in the ROCK book or on the Website for more specific details!Kindergartners have the following specials: PE (2x a cycle), Library, Computers, Music, World Language, Art.
 We also have visits from our counselors and our Enrichment teacher several times a year for additional lessons.

 Center time is always a favorite!
 This is a chance for social and academic growth!
-Each week the centers change and the groups are also flexible and changing.
 Centers are based upon academic themes as well as fine and gross motor activities.
 Parent volunteers will be needed for assistance during some weeks of centers.
 Centers may take place 1 or 2 times a month.

 15. Afternoon Meeting/DismissalA chance to close our day the same way we started it with a good-bye activity and song.
 We will recap today's events and we will look ahead to tomorrow's learning adventure!